wunderkind-ventures/interview-ai/docs/development/pre_migration_prd.md

 What: An AI-guided conversational wizard to help users verbally describe experiences and have the AI structure them into the STAR format for the Achievements Log.

 Why: Lowers the barrier to documenting achievements and helps users articulate impact.

+5.8.
+Amazon L7 PMT Mock Interview Experience (Detailed)

+Purpose: To provide a high-fidelity, role-specific mock interview simulation for Amazon L7 Principal Product Management Technical (PMT) candidates, reflecting the unique expectations, rigor, and structure of Amazon's senior-level interview process.

+User Stories:
+- As a senior PMT candidate, I want to practice with realistic, multi-turn scenario-based questions that reflect the ambiguity, scope, and cross-functional impact expected at L7.
+- As a user, I want the AI interviewer to simulate a Bar Raiser, Hiring Manager, and Peer PMT, so I can experience a panel-style interview.
+- As a candidate, I want to receive feedback on how well my answers align with Amazon's Leadership Principles (LPs), especially at the L7 bar.
+- As a user, I want to track which LPs have been covered and which are missing during my session.
+- As a candidate, I want to be guided to structure my answers in the STAR format, with prompts for depth and scope appropriate for L7.
+- As a user, I want to experience realistic follow-up questions, ambiguity, and pivots, as would occur in a real Amazon L7 PMT interview.

+Key Features:

+**1. Role-Specific Question Generation**
+- Scenario-based, multi-turn questions tailored to L7 PMT responsibilities (e.g., product vision, cross-org influence, technical depth, ambiguity handling).
+- Dynamic follow-ups that probe for scope, impact, and leadership.
+- Option to select or randomize scenario themes (e.g., new product launch, crisis management, scaling challenges).

+**2. Panel Interview Simulation**
+- Simulate a panel with multiple AI interviewers:
+  - Bar Raiser: Focuses on LPs, ambiguity, and raising the bar.
+  - Hiring Manager: Focuses on business impact, team fit, and execution.
+  - Peer PMT: Focuses on collaboration, technical depth, and stakeholder management.
+- Each interviewer can ask questions, follow-ups, and provide feedback in their own style.

+**3. Leadership Principle (LP) Tracking & Feedback**
+- Real-time tracking of which LPs have been addressed in the session.
+- After each answer, AI provides feedback on LP alignment, depth, and L7 calibration.
+- End-of-session LP heatmap showing strengths and gaps.

+**4. STAR Story Builder & Guidance**
+- Interactive prompts to help users structure answers in the STAR format (Situation, Task, Action, Result).
+- AI suggestions for increasing depth, scope, and cross-functional impact in responses.
+- Option to save and review STAR stories for future reference.

+**5. Realistic Interview Dynamics**
+- Time-boxed questions and simulated interruptions.
+- Ambiguity injection: AI may intentionally provide incomplete information, requiring the candidate to ask clarifying questions.
+- "Curveball" follow-ups to test adaptability and critical thinking.

+**6. Feedback & Calibration**
+- Per-question and overall feedback calibrated to L7 expectations (scope, ambiguity, leadership, technical depth).
+- AI-generated summary with actionable suggestions for improvement.
+- Option for users to request deeper dives on specific LPs or competencies.

+**7. Session Analytics & Progression**
+- LP/competency heatmap for the session and over time.
+- Track progress across multiple L7 PMT mock interviews.
+- Personalized learning roadmap based on performance.

+**8. Admin/Coach Tools (Future)**
+- Option for a human coach or admin to join the session, observe, and provide additional feedback.
+- Ability to flag AI questions or feedback for quality review.

+**9. Export & Review**
+- Downloadable session summary, including all questions, answers, feedback, and LP analysis.
+- Option to share session results with mentors or peers for additional review.

+---

 6. Style Guidelines